Large or small?

 Do you want shade all year round, or would you prefer to allow the sun to penetrate during the winter months?
-If you want winter sun, look for a tree that will lose its leaves in autumn, such as Jacaranda, Ash, Birch, Maple and Robinia.
-You could also consider a deciduous spring-flowering tree, such as a magnolia or the ornamental fruit trees.
-Evergreens include hybrid flowering eucalypts, Lillypillies, Tulipwood, Pittosporum varieties and olives.
+If you want winter sun, look for a tree that will lose its leaves in autumn, such as jacaranda, ash, birch, maple or robinia.
+You could also consider a deciduous spring-flowering tree, such as a magnolia or ornamental fruit trees.
+Evergreens include hybrid flowering eucalypts, lillypillies, tulipwood, pittosporum varieties and olives.

 Aspect and conditions